ShaunCurtis/Blazr.Demo.Components/readme.md

 This repository contains tutorials, documents and articles about Blazor components.

-THe latest article is [The Three Component Solution](./Documents/A-Base-Component-Library.md)
+The latest article is [The Three Component Solution](./Documents/A-Base-Component-Library.md)

 ### Tutorials: